emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/2-minting.md

 ```

 :::info
-The `amount` flag is specifying how much Axion to attach to the call.
-Since you need to pay for storage, 0.1 Axion is attached and you'll get refunded any excess that is unused at the end.
+The `amount` flag is specifying how much Fermi to attach to the call.
+Since you need to pay for storage, 0.1 Fermi is attached and you'll get refunded any excess that is unused at the end.
 :::

 ### Viewing information about the NFT